MichelaFaella/BeingDigital/README.md

 1. Download and start MySQL 8.0.33;
 2. Download Java SE 17;
 3. Clone this repo;
-4. Go into Being_Digital directory;
+4. Go into BeingDigital directory;
 5. Run `./mwnw (or .\mvnw.cmd if you're on windows) clean package` and wait for maven to build;
-6. Run `java -jar target/Darn-1.0.jar –spring.datasource.password="<password_database>"
+6. Run `java -jar target/BeingDigital-1.0.jar –spring.datasource.password="<password_database>"
    –spring.datasource.username="<username_database>"`;
 7. Open your browser at `localhost:8080`.